-The U.S. Department of Justice is
+The U.S. Department of Justice is filing a lawsuit

 in federal court today to stop Texas from implementing its strict new voter ID law.
 The law was passed after the U.S. Supreme Court gutted a provision of the Voting Rights Act of 1965 designating Texas and other states and counties as jurisdictions required to have new voting laws "pre-cleared" by the DoJ.
 Attorney General Eric Holder had warned last month that he would move against Texas using other portions of the Voting Rights Act not overturned by the Court's 5-4 ruling in the Shelby County v.
 Holder

 In addion, Justice is joining another lawsuit—Perez v.
 Perry—challenging Texas's congressional and legislative redistricting plans:

 “Today’s action marks another step forward in the Justice Department’s continuing effort to protect the voting rights of all eligible Americans,” said Attorney General Eric Holder.
 “We will not allow the Supreme Court’s recent decision to be interpreted as open season for states to pursue measures that suppress voting rights.
 The Department will take action against jurisdictions that attempt to hinder access to the ballot box, no matter where it occurs.
 We will keep fighting aggressively to prevent voter disenfranchisement.
 We are determined to use all available authorities, including remaining sections of the Voting Rights Act, to guard against discrimination and, where appropriate, to ask federal courts to require preclearance of new voting changes.
 This represents the Department’s latest action to protect voting rights, but it will not be our last.”